Two Rocks

 The level of cultural diversity witnessed in Two Rocks was found to be above average when compared nationally for a number of language and cultural background related metrics

-Two Rocks, surveyed in June 2016, exhibited cultural diversity with 6.4% speaking a language other than English at home and 30.8% born overseas.
-Christianity was the dominant religion, comprising 40.0%.
-The 'Other' religious category was overrepresented at 0.7%, compared to 1.0% regionally.
+Two Rocks, as per the census conducted on 28th June 2016, exhibited above-average cultural diversity with 6.4% of its population speaking a language other than English at home and 30.8% born overseas.
+Christianity was found to be the predominant religion in Two Rocks, making up 40.0% of the population.
+Notably, the 'Other' religious category comprised 0.7%, slightly higher than the Greater Perth average of 1.0%.

 Frequently Asked Questions - Diversity